SAP-archive/cf-web-server-benchmark-tests/README.md

 # How to obtain support
 Please open issues here on Github if you find errors or bugs in the implementation.
 You can use the comments section of the [blog post](https://blogs.sap.com/2018/07/27/comparing-different-application-runtimes-on-sap-cloud-platform-cloud-foundry/) for general remarks.

-# License
-Copyright (c) 2018 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE file](https://github.com/SAP/cf-web-server-benchmark-tests/blob/master/LICENSE).